-This seven-day, six-night workshop on the Big Island of Hawaii is a photography wonderland of landscapes, waterscapes and nightscapes with a special half-day helicopter lava tour with Mr. Bruce Omori, world-renowned lava photographer, an outfitter-guided sunset and stars tour to Mauna Kea, and a whale watching tour.
-If conditions allow, we will also take a lava boat tour to photograph the lava as it flows into the ocean.
+This 7-day, 6-night Big Island photography workshop in Hawaii is a photography wonderland of landscapes, waterscapes and nightscapes.
+Look forward to a special half-day helicopter lava tour with world-renowned lava photographer Mr. Bruce Omori, an outfitter-guided summit and stars tour to Mauna Kea, as well as a whale watching tour.
+If conditions allow, we may also partake in a lava boat tour to photograph lava as it flows into the ocean.

 On this incredible journey, we will travel the island photographing green and black sand beaches where you will learn long exposure photography for creative beach/water/surf/wave images, green turtles coming to the beach, waterfalls using both short and long exposures, botanical treasures of Hawaii with and without flash, amazing sunrises and sunsets and, of course, fantastic night photography.
 During this epic Hawaiian adventure we will be staying on the Kona side of the island.